Version: v0.8.0 - Beta. We welcome contributors & feedback.

 Litemark

-THT introduces Litemark, a Markdown variant that supports different authoring modes (e.g. comments vs documentation) and the creation of custom tags.
+THT introduces Litemark, a Markdown variant that supports different authoring modes (e.g. user comments vs documentation) and the creation of custom tags.

 # Heading